bsamtleben/color-ctf-walkthroughs/machines/aqua/walkthrough.md

    ```
    > Note that you need to provide the IP address of your Kali machine, which is `192.168.60.2`.

 As soon as the command in step 2 is executed, the listener from step 1 will show an incoming connection from `aqua`.
-You can now type shell commands that will be executed on the remote machine.
+You can now type shell commands that will get executed on the remote machine.

 For a more convenient experience, it is recommended to upgrade the connection to an [interactive TTY](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/).
 To do this, simply execute `python3 -c 'import pty; pty.spawn("/bin/bash")'`: